bndnio/concurrency-mini-problems/README.md

 #### Performance

-Give then analysis above, we see the biggest improvement of performance was omitting I/O in the form of printing to console.
+Given then runtime characteristics above, we see the biggest improvement of performance was omitting I/O in the form of printing to console.
 This brought the channel implementation runtime down from 9.25s to 1.07s!
 Comparing to the mutex implementation, runtime was relatively similar.
 The first run of the mutex implementation clocked 1.09s, while the second measured 1.06s.